schelik/SC-file-convereter/readme.md

 - Supports conversion of text files to PDF format
 - Supports conversion of image files (JPG, PNG, BMP) to PDF format
 - Ability to select output format and destination directory
+- Multithreading implementation for faster conversion of multiple files
 - Simple and intuitive user interface

 ## Installation